Menu

 Inexpensive: Whirlpool bathtubs start at around $900, but your options at that price are few and far between.
 These basic acrylic or fiberglass alcove models have either air or water jets and come in a standard 60-inch length.

 Mid-range: There are far more models to choose from as you move into the $1,000 to $2,000 range.
-Many of these bathtubs have both types of jets and may be freestanding, alcove, drop-in, or corner designs.
+Many of these bathtubs have both types of jets and may be freestanding, alcove, drop-in or corner designs.

-Expensive: Between $2,000 and $3,000 are spacious corner designs with two contoured seats, grab bars, armrests, and both types of jets.
+Expensive: Between $2,000 and $3,000 are spacious corner designs with two contoured seats, grab bars, armrests and both types of jets.

 Premium: Walk-in whirlpool bathtubs start between $3,000 and $4,000 and continue up to well over $7,000 (where you’ll also find spacious corner models).
-These also include grab bars, contoured seats, and armrests.
+These also include grab bars, contoured seats and armrests.

 Tips

 • Decide how often you’ll use your tub.
-How you plan to use the whirlpool bathtub can help you determine what shape and size to buy.
+How you plan to use the whirlpool bathtub can help determine what shape and size to buy.
 If you’ll only be using it occasionally, a standard-size model can still feel like a spa treatment.

 FAQ